Tree-Shu-Zhao/Tree-Shu-Zhao.github.io/index.md

 - **Long-Context Understanding**

 ## News
+- **[Feb.
+2025]** Our paper, "MapFusion: A Novel BEV Feature Fusion Network for Multi-modal Map Construction", has been accepted for publication in Information Fusion.
 - **[Jan.
 2025]** We submitted a paper about Multimodal Retrieval-Augmented Generation.
 - **[Dec.
-2024]** Our paper, KALAHash: Knowledge-Anchored Low-Resource Adaptation for Deep Hashing, was accepted at AAAI 2025.
+2024]** Our paper, "KALAHash: Knowledge-Anchored Low-Resource Adaptation for Deep Hashing", was accepted at AAAI 2025.
-- **[Aug.
-2024]** We submitted a paper about Robustness of Autonomous Driving under Missing Views.

 {% include_relative _includes/publications.md %}